Nutlope/devwriting/README.md

 ![Dev Writer's Retreat](./og-image.png)

-This is a writing for developers workshop based on the content from swyx and michelle's 4 day Dev Writer's Retreat in Miami.
+This is a writing workshop that contains all the readings and exercises from [swyx](https://twitter.com/swyx) and [michelle's](https://twitter.com/MichelleBakels) Dev Writer's Retreat in Miami.

-It is comprised of 4 modules that each have resources, exercises, and takeaways (soon).
+It is comprised of 4 modules (based on the 4 days) that each have resources and exercises.

 # Module 1